erenaktuerk/My-Projects/README.md

 ## Machine Learning Projects

 ### [AAPL Share Prediction](https://github.com/erenaktuerk/aapl-share-prediction)
-A regression model predicting Apple stock prices (AAPL) based on various factors, such as historical stock data and temporal features.
-The project utilizes machine learning algorithms to predict future prices.
+A regression model designed to predict Apple Inc. (AAPL) stock prices using historical market data and temporal features.
+This project not only emphasizes thorough data preprocessing and feature engineering but also incorporates extensive hyperparameter optimization and model comparison to identify the best-performing regression algorithms.

 - **Model Type**: Regression
 - **Technologies used**: Python, XGBoost, TensorFlow, Pandas, NumPy, Scikit-learn
-- **Key features**: Stock price prediction, data preprocessing, hyperparameter optimization
+- **Key features**:
+	•	Advanced data preprocessing and feature engineering
+	•	Hyperparameter optimization using grid search and/or Bayesian methods
+	•	Comprehensive model comparison to evaluate performance metrics
 - **Status**: Completed

 ### [BERT Text Classifier](https://github.com/erenaktuerk/bert-text-classifier)
-A natural language processing (NLP) project using BERT to classify text data into different categories.
-Focused on exploring the power of transformer models for text classification tasks.
+A natural language processing project that leverages the power of the BERT transformer model to classify text data into distinct categories.
+This project focuses on fine-tuning a pre-trained BERT model while integrating hyperparameter optimization techniques to enhance classification accuracy and overall model performance.

 - **Model Type**: Classification
 - **Technologies used**: Python, BERT, HuggingFace, PyTorch, Scikit-learn
-- **Key features**: Text classification, BERT fine-tuning, transfer learning
+- **Key features**:
+	•	Fine-tuning of a pre-trained BERT model for domain-specific text classification
+	•	Integration of hyperparameter tuning to optimize model performance
+	•	Robust evaluation framework for classification metrics
 - **Status**: Completed

 ### [Energy Predict](https://github.com/erenaktuerk/energy-predict)